A judge needs to approve and sign your final decree of divorce, then you have to take it to the court clerk to file for your divorce to be final.

 You’re almost finished with your divorce.
-In this step, you’ll schedule your final hearing and create your final divorce documents for a judge to sign.
+In this step, you’ll create your final divorce documents, and create your standard possession order if you have kids.

 This questionnaire is where you and your spouse decide all the big stuff: how to divide assets, set parenting schedule, and the amount and frequency of child support payments.

 If you do, you also need to prepare what’s called a standard possession order.
 This order says when each parent (or sometimes a non-parent) has the right to time with a child.

 Why do I have to go to court?

 A Texas prove-up is a short hearing to present testimony to the judge on an uncontested issue or an agreement between the parties for your divorce.
 The prove-up will usually only last a few minutes.
 During the prove-up, you will give your signed decree to the judge for their review and signature to finalize your divorce.

 You may set your case for a final prove- up hearing any time after the 60-day waiting period ends.

 What should I expect during the prove-up hearing?